Cruise Advice For the Best Palermo Port Experience

 What You Can Walk To From Palermo Port

 Since the terminal sits so close to the city center, you can reach several top sights on foot.
-In fact, many of Palermo’s highlights are just a short walk away.
+In fact, many of the city’s highlights are just a short walk away.
 As you move farther from the port, the surroundings gradually shift from modern streets to historic landmarks.
 This makes it easy to enjoy a well-rounded experience in a single outing.

 Teatro Politeama in Palermo at night with illuminated architecture and surrounding square